-Submission Driving Multiple Servos with a Single Arduino
+Driving Multiple Servos with a Single Arduino

 Since I had never (!) driven a servo with an Arduino, I needed to figure out how to manipulate at three servos at the same time.
 Fortunately, the Arduino “Sweep” example explicitly states that it’s capable of controlling eight servos.